makrai/notes/liu21-gen-discou-repr-struct.md

     collection to date of English texts annotated with DRSs
-    * annotations were generated with the aid of a CCG parser (Clark and Curran, 2007); atomic DRS conditions were associated with CCG supertags and then semantically combined following the syntactic CCG derivations.
+    * annotations were generated with the aid of a CCG parser (Clark and Curran, 2007); atomic DRS conditions were associated with CCG supertags and then semantically combined following the syntactic CCG derivations
   * Even annotators creating DRSs manually would be prone to follow a canonical order (eg listing named entities first, then verbal predicates and their thematic roles, and finally temporal conditions)
   * We propose a graph-based model which learns to recover the latent order of
-    * handle variable names with a method which rewrites arbitrary indices to relative ones which are in turn determined by the order of conditions.
+    * handle variable names with a method which rewrites arbitrary indices to relative ones which are in turn determined by the order of conditions

-* Following previous work, we convert DRSs to a more amenable format.
+* Following previous work, we convert DRSs to a more amenable format
   * Discourse Representation Tree Structures (DRTSs; Liu+ 2019b) as the semantic representation input to our document generation task, and generate a sequence of words autoregressively
-  * encoder-decoder framework with a treeLSTM (Tai+ 2015) encoder and a standard LSTM (Hochreiter and Schmidhuber, 1997) decoder.
+  * encoder-decoder framework with a treeLSTM (Tai+ 2015) encoder and a standard LSTM (Hochreiter and Schmidhuber, 1997) decoder
   * hE DRS trees are wide and the number of children for a given node can = 180 => memory-consuming and sparse to assign a forget gate for each child as in the case of conventional (N-ary) treeLSTM (Tai+ 2015)
   * We propose a variant which we call Sibling treeLSTM that replaces N forget gates with a parent gate and a sibling gate.
 As a result, it reduces memory usage from O(N ) to O(2), and is more suitable for
 * Our contributions can be summarized as follows:
   * we formalize the task of neural DRS-to-text generation;
   * solutions for the problems of condition ordering and variable naming, which render generation from DRS-based meaning representations non-trivial; and
   * propose a novel sibling treeLSTM model that can be also generally used to model wide tree structures